-Visit the agency online to see which drugs billed under miscellaneous codes require authorization.
+Visit the agency 's drugs billed under miscellaneous codes require authorization.
 Refer to the Outpatient Prospective Payment System (OPPS) and Outpatient Hospital Fee Schedule to see the coverage status for drugs billed with product-specific CPT codes.

 Specialty Services

 What are the requirements for providing sleep studies?